MrQR-me/docs/profile.md

 ## Free User Account
 {: .text-purple-000 }

-Your Free User Account will allow you to access the **MrQR**{: .text-purple-000 } platform and enable you to request access to - and complete - any **MrQR**{: .text-purple-000 } Site Forms on any Site being managed using the **MrQR**{: .text-purple-000 } platform.
+Your Free User Account will allow you to access the **MrQR**{: .text-purple-000 } platform and enable you to complete any **MrQR**{: .text-purple-000 } Site Forms on any Site being managed using the **MrQR**{: .text-purple-000 } platform.
 The Site Owner will need to approve access before you can do this.

 Your profile page does not allow you to store or share any information.